 Affordability.
 Prior to completing its executive compensation review and evaluation, the Committee confirms that proposed cash compensation is affordable under and consistent with Viasat's financial results.
-With respect to equity compensation, the Committee confirms the availability and affordability of shares prior to granting the equity awards to our executive officers.
+With respect to equity awards, the Committee confirms the availability and affordability of shares prior to granting the equity awards to our executive officers.
 To the extent the Committee determines that a component of executive compensation is not affordable, appropriate adjustments to that compensation component are made prior to final approval by the Committee and any subsequent recommendation to the Board.
-For example, in light of the impact of the COVID-19 pandemic on the global business environment, our Chief Executive Officer and President requested that their fiscal year 2020 annual performance bonus awards be no more than the awards they received for fiscal year 2019 performance, regardless of actual company and individual achievements, which the Committee approved.

 The Role of Stockholder Feedback.
-As described above, our management team regularly engages with our stockholders to proactively understand their perspectives on our business and strategy and governance and compensation practices, and to address any concerns they may have.
-We also hold annual non-binding advisory say-on-pay votes on our Named Executive Officer compensation, with the most recent say-on-pay vote held in September 2019, with a substantial majority of shareholder votes cast in favor of our say-on-pay resolution.
-As the Committee evaluated our executive compensation policies and practices throughout fiscal year 2020, they were mindful of the level of support for the say-on-pay vote held at our annual meeting in September 2019 and input our stockholders expressed for our compensation philosophy and objectives.
-As described above, the Committee implemented certain changes to our fiscal 2020 executive compensation program in response to such stockholder input and feedback.
+As described above, our management team regularly engages with our stockholders to proactively understand their perspectives on our business and strategy, and corporate governance and compensation practices, and to address any concerns they may have.
+We also hold annual non-binding advisory say-on-pay votes on our Named Executive Officer compensation, with the most recent say-on-pay vote held in September 2021, with a substantial majority of stockholder votes cast in favor of our say-on-pay proposal.
+As the Committee evaluated our executive compensation policies and practices throughout fiscal year 2022, they were mindful of the level of support for the say-on-pay vote held at our annual meeting in September 2021 and the input our stockholders expressed for our compensation philosophy and objectives.
 The Committee will continue to consider the outcome of future say-on-pay votes and material stockholder feedback when making future compensation decisions for executive officers.

 Determination of Compensation.
 The Committee and the Board hold several meetings each year for the review, evaluation and determination of executive compensation.
-The Committee determines and recommends to the Board the appropriate compensation for each individual executive officer after considering the factors described in the preceding paragraphs.
+The Committee determines the appropriate compensation for each individual executive officer after considering the factors described in the preceding paragraphs.

 We do not believe that it is appropriate to establish compensation levels solely by benchmarking.
 Instead, we rely upon the judgment of the Committee members in formulating compensation recommendations, after reviewing competitive compensation market data and the performance of the company, and carefully evaluating an executive officer's performance during the year against established goals, leadership qualities, individual contributions, operational results, business responsibilities, experience, career with the company, current compensation arrangements and long-term potential to enhance stockholder value.
-While competitive compensation market data paid by other companies is one of the many factors the Committee and the Board considers in assessing the reasonableness of compensation, we do not attempt to maintain a certain target percentile within a peer group or otherwise rely entirely on that data to determine executive officer compensation.
-Instead, we incorporate flexibility into our compensation programs and in the assessment process to respond to and adjust for the evolving business environment.
+While competitive compensation market data paid by other companies is one of the many factors the Committee considers in assessing the reasonableness of compensation, we do not attempt to maintain a certain target percentile within a peer group or otherwise rely entirely on that data to determine executive officer compensation.
+Instead, we incorporate flexibility into our executive compensation program and in the assessment process to respond to and adjust for the evolving business environment.

-We strive to achieve an appropriate mix between equity incentive awards and cash payments in order to meet our objectives and an apportionment goal is not applied rigidly and does not control our compensation decisions.
-Our mix of compensation components is designed to reward results, align compensation with stockholder interests and fairly compensate our executive officers through a combination of cash and equity incentive awards.
+We strive to achieve an appropriate mix between long-term equity awards and cash payments to meet our objectives and an approprionment goal is not applied rigidly and does not control our compensation decisions.
+Our mix of compensation components is designed to reward results, align compensation with stockholder interests and fairly compensate our executive officers through a combination of cash and long-term equity awards.